dataPulverizer/KernelMatrixBenchmark/README.md

 ### Community

 All three languages have convenient places where users can ask questions.
 For Chapel, the easiest place is Gitter, for Julia it’s Discourse (though there is a Julia Gitter) and for D it’s the official website forum.
-In terms of activity Julia community is the most active, followed by D and then Chapel.
-Though I’ve found that you’ll get good responses from all three communities but you’ll probably get quicker answers from D and Julia communities.
+The Julia community is the most active, followed by D and then Chapel.
+I’ve found that you’ll get good responses from all three communities but you’ll probably get quicker answers from D and Julia communities.

 |                             | Chapel        | D             | Julia    |
 | --------------------------- |:-------------:|:-------------:| --------:|